pborreli/blog-4/content/posts/sudoku-solver-generator.md

 ## Generator

-In general our algorithm for generating puzzels that only have one solution is as follows:
+In general our algorithm for generating puzzles that only have one solution is as follows:

 1. Start with a completely empty board
 2. Run the solver (ensuring that the iteration of possible values is random)